Migrants march toward US border in show of force

 "We ran, but when you run the gas asphyxiates you more," she told the AP while cradling her 3-year-old daughter Valery in her arms.

 Mexico's Milenio TV also showed images of several migrants at the border trying to jump over the fence.
-A few yards away on the U.S. side, shoppers streamed in and out of an outlet mall.
+Yards away on the U.S. side, shoppers streamed in and out of an outlet mall.

 U.S. Border Patrol helicopters flew overhead, while U.S. agents held vigil on foot beyond the wire fence in California.
 The Border Patrol office in San Diego said via Twitter that pedestrian crossings have been suspended at the San Ysidro port of entry at both the East and West facilities.
 All northbound and southbound traffic was halted.

-Earlier Sunday, some Central American migrants pushed past a blockade of Mexican police who were standing guard near the international border crossing.
+Earlier Sunday, several hundred Central American migrants pushed past a blockade of Mexican police who were standing guard near the international border crossing.
 They appeared to easily pass through without using violence, and some of the migrants called on each other to remain peaceful.

+They convened the demonstration to try to pressure the U.S to hear their asylum claims and carried hand-painted American and Honduran flags while chanting: "We are not criminals!
+We are international workers!"

 A second line of Mexican police carrying plastic riot shields stood guard outside a Mexican customs and immigration plaza.